This website is not endorced by Wipers or Greg Sage!

 BETTER OFF DEAD EP (1979)

-The first EP (Better Off Dead) will be hard to accurately estimate the equiptment Greg Sage used, as it's hard to find accurate information of even their most accessible material.
-I recently came across a photo of him with a lefty Fender Stratocaster, from (what I assume) 1963, I'm guessing this for the simple reason that Greg is well known amongst fans to be a huge fan of Jimi Hendrix (Greg is right handed but learned lefty because of his admoration for Jimi), and this would be the same model as the sunburst Stratocaster that Hendrix used, although made for left handed players, as apposed to right handed, as Hendrix would have.
+The first EP (Better Off Dead) will be hard to accurately estimate the equipment Greg Sage used, as it's hard to find accurate information of even their most accessible material.
+I recently came across a photo of him with a lefty Fender Stratocaster, from (what I assume) 1963, I'm guessing this for the simple reason that Greg is well known amongst fans to be a huge fan of Jimi Hendrix (Greg is right handed but learned lefty because of his admiration for Jimi), and this would be the same model as the sunburst Stratocaster that Hendrix used, although made for left handed players, as opposed to right handed, as Hendrix would have.
 I have 0 clue when this was taken, although it would be safe to guess it was while he was still the guitarist for the late American NWA Wrestler Beauregarde, I personally think he may have used this guitar or his Gibson SG for the recording of Better Off Dead.
 Greg has said the original tapes- which later became the demos for 'Is This Real?'- were recorded on a 4-track.
-In a old interview with TapeOp (you gotta use the wayback machine, cause I guess noone cares about preservation anymore), he's qouted as saying "Yeah.
+In an old interview with TapeOp (you gotta use the wayback machine, cause I guess no one cares about preservation anymore), he's quoted as saying "Yeah.
 I think the first tape machine I had was a four track Tascam and a small eight channel mixing board."
 One can assume he most likely used the same thing to record Better Off Dead.
-I assume this was a Tascam 70-4 (as it'd be era accurate) and any 8-band EQ system will work. (he was very non-descriptive on the EQ board) for amplification (judging by the picture) was either an old Marshall cab or his trusty Ampeg Gemini I(get used to hearing about this brand of amplifiers) Greg is known for his distain for Marshalls (I don't blame him) so I'd guess he used the Ampeg.
+I assume this was a Tascam 70-4 (as it'd be era accurate) and any 8-band EQ system will work. (he was very non-descriptive on the EQ board) for amplification (judging by the picture) was either an old Marshall cab or his trusty Ampeg Gemini I(get used to hearing about this brand of amplifiers) Greg is known for his disdain for Marshalls (I don't blame him) so I'd guess he used the Ampeg.
 He most likely used 1960’s tube “Telefunken ELA M 251 E” condenser microphones for the guitar and vocals. (source).
 This EP is more grainy than their other stuff.
 The same idea here applies to the 'Is This Real?' demos that they recorded before the studio edition.

-(Above) Greg Sage with a stratocaster
+(Above) Greg Sage with a stratocaster circa '71

-(Above) Tascam 70-4
+(Above) Tascam 70-4 (Not Sage's)

 (Above) Better Off Dead 7-inch linernotes.